FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Hardware Micro Architecture

 The orchestrator leverages a combination of status registers, implemented as simple counters, and some stride counters.
 The status registers, chained to form loop iterators, pinpoint the current position within the dataflow.
 These registers don't directly determine memory addresses but provide signals that guide the stride counters in generating the correct addresses for fetching data from the RAM.
-The use of stride counters for base address and offset address, each with its own specific increment value, allows the orchestrator to navigate the non-sequential memory access patterns required by the implicit im2col and data transpositions, eliminating the need for computationally expensive multiplication operations.
+The use of stride counters for base address and offset address, each with its own specific increment value, allows the orchestrator to navigate the non-sequential memory access patterns required by the implicit im2col, data transpositions and data reuse, eliminating the need for computationally expensive multiplication operations.

-The orchestrator manages data access through a push pointer and a pop pointer, mirroring the functionality of a traditional FIFO buffer.
-While the push pointer logic mirrors that of a standard FIFO, the pop pointer is determined by the combined values of the base and offset counters.
-The base counter marks the starting position of the current convolution window within the RAM, while the offset counter traverses elements within that window.
+The orchestrator manages data access using a push pointer and a pop pointer, reflecting the principles of a traditional FIFO buffer.
+While the logic for the push pointer aligns with standard FIFO operations, the pop pointer is determined by the combined values of the base and offset counters.
+The base counter indicates the starting position of the current convolution window within the RAM, while the offset counter navigates through the elements within that window.